MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Arrange: the conditions for the test
 - Act: calling some function or method
 - Assert: check the condition is True

+7) Writing testable code is linked to applying design patterns into our code correctly.

 # Unit Testing